 For those of you who skipped all that and just want to know what antenna to get, here are 4 generally good options for the 3 most common scenarios.

 - In a building in the city?
-Get the outdoor antenna here, put it outside up as high as you can.
+Get an outdoor HNTenna or a McGill in the 3-6 dBi range, put it outside up as high as you can.

 - In a building where you just can’t get up high?
 Use the stock antenna that came with your hotspot.
 Also, find a better placement location.
 You did read about that, right?

 - In a suburban house?
-Get that same antenna as my city rec, put it on a pole outside and up high.
+Get either the HNTenna or a McGill in the 3-6 dBi range and put it on a pole outside and up high.

 - On a mountain where you can’t possible transmit behind you (because the mountain will block your signal) and you have an enormous view of civilization and your nearest hotspot is more than 5 miles away?
-Get this patch antenna and aim it at civilization.
+Try a 8-9 dBi patch antenna, like these.

 I’ll round this out with what to definitely NOT do.
 Don’t just look at the gain of an antenna and think higher is better.
 Don’t bother with Yagi antennas.
 Finally, don’t worry too much about your antenna.
 In the big picture of earnings, it is FAR more important to have good placement and elevation.
 The fanciest, coolest, most high tech antenna in the world won’t get you much if you’re in a crappy location down low.